 From mid-May to the end of June I'm working at the Amboseli Baboon Research Project's field site in Kenya to collect data for my PhD.
 For this project we're testing whether the strength of a baboon's social relationships determines how efficiently they get food.

-While here I will conduct intensive focal sampling, help to get some new GPS collars on individuals in our study groups, and take lots of photos of baby baboons!
+While here I will conduct intensive focal sampling, help to retrieve microbiome samples for other ongoing projects, and take lots of photos of baby baboons!

 Tune in this week to the Animal Behavior Society virtual conference to see my prerecorded talk:"Does behavioural plasticity promote primate diversification".